White Snakeroot, Richweed, White Sanicle

 Be sure to check the links below for accurate and technical descriptions.

 Missouriplants.com says Ageratina altissima is often confused with Eupatorium serotinum which is taller and less branched.
 Eupatorium serotinum leaves are also more lanceolate (lance-shaped).
 Flowers are said to be dirtier looking than Ageratina altissima.
-What can be confusing is that there is both Ageratina altissima and Eupatorium altissimum which is somewhat confusing.
+What can be confusing is that there are both Ageratina altissima and Eupatorium altissimum which is somewhat confusing.
 Eupatorium altissimum (L.) L. is a synonym of Ageratina altissima (L.) R.M.King & H.Rob. but Eupatorium altissimum L. is an accepted species.
-Apparently, Mr. Linnaeus gave two different plants the same name… Hmmm… So, he initially named two different species Ageratum altissumum but was correct about Eupatorium altissimum, which one of the incorrectly named species was also, which he incorrectly renamed the second time around.
+Apparently, Mr. Linnaeus gave two different plants the same name…

 Many scientific names have been changing because so many plants have had multiple scientific names.
 Botanists and horticulturalists are working hard to straighten the mess out so we must be patient and understanding.